Personnel Armor System for Ground Troops

 The Personnel Armor System for Ground Troops (PASGT, pronounced /ˈpæzɡət/ PAZ-gət) is a combat protective ensemble developed in the late 1970s by the United States.
 Introduced to frontline service in the early 1980s, the system consisted of a helmet and vest, both constructed primarily from Kevlar and was intended to deliver superior ballistic and fragmentation resistance compared to the steel M1 helmet and earlier nylon vests.
-PASGT was deployed extensively across major conflicts including the Invasion of Grenada, the Gulf War.
+PASGT was deployed extensively across major conflicts including the Invasion of Grenada and the Gulf War.
 While largely replaced in the early 2000s by the Interceptor Body Armor, and later by helmet systems like the Lightweight Helmet and Modular Integrated Communications Helmet, the PASGT helmet variant remains in limited service with the United States Navy.

 Name

 PASGT is an acronym, standing for Personnel Armor System for Ground Troops.
 When used by itself, PASGT refers to both the vest and helmet together.

 In the U.S. military, the PASGT helmet was most commonly known by its wearers as simply the "Kevlar".
 The nickname has since been adopted for usage with other helmets.
 The PASGT helmet was also referred to by its wearers in the U.S. military as the "K-pot", similar in name to the colloquial nickname "steel pot" for the steel M1 helmet, which was in widespread U.S. military usage from the 1940s to the 1980s, including the Vietnam War.
 The PASGT helmet was also, but less commonly, known by its wearers as the "Fritz" helmet for its resemblance to the Stahlhelm, which was the standard helmet used by the German military forces in the First and Second World Wars.

 The PASGT vest was colloquially known as the "flak jacket" or "flak vest" by its wearers in the U.S. military, a continuation of the nickname from earlier nylon and fiberglass-based protective vests.